 Going to France?

-Make sure you have the right travel insurance for your holiday to France – with Brexit around the corner, travel insurance has never been more important.
+Make sure you have the right travel insurance for your holiday to France – post-Brexit, travel insurance is as important as ever.
 Some things you should take into account are:

 - The cost of your trip – No one wants to cancel their holiday but if you have to, you’ll want to know that you can get your money back